patiphop/aof-extension/GIT_SYNC_EXAMPLE.md

 - Author: Client machine with feature branch

 **Workflow:**
-1. Reviewer starts sync with git folder enabled
+1. Reviewer starts sync (git folder sync is automatic)
 2. Author connects and syncs their feature branch
 3. Reviewer can switch to author's branch to review code
 4. Changes are synced in real-time during review process